tiprankstipranks

 Terrorist attacks and other acts of violence involving any of the countries in which we or our clients have operations could adversely affect our operations and client confidence.

 Terrorist attacks and other acts of violence or war may adversely affect worldwide financial markets and could potentially lead to economic recession, which could adversely affect our business, results of operations, financial condition and cash flows.
 These events could adversely affect our clients' levels of business activity and precipitate sudden significant changes in regional and global economic conditions and cycles.
-For instance, the ongoing conflicts between Russia and Ukraine and Israel and Hamas have created volatility and uncertainty in the financial markets.
+For instance, the ongoing conflicts between Russia and Ukraine and in the Middle East have created volatility and uncertainty in the financial markets.
 These events also pose significant risks to our people and to our delivery centers and operations around the world.
 Southern Asia has from time to time experienced instances of civil unrest and hostilities among neighboring countries, including India and Pakistan.
 In recent years, military confrontations between India and Pakistan have occurred in the region of Kashmir and along the India/Pakistan border.
-There have also been incidents in and near India, such as continued terrorist activity around the northern border of India, troop mobilizations along the India/Pakistan border and an aggravated geopolitical situation in the region.
+Incidents in and near India, such as continued terrorist activity around the northern border of India, and troop mobilizations along the India/Pakistan border have contributed to an aggravated geopolitical situation in the region.
 In addition, there has been a series of conflicts between India and China along their shared border in recent years.
 Although both countries have taken actions to control and de-escalate these conflicts, there can be no assurance that tensions in the area will diminish in the near future.
-Such military activity or terrorist attacks in the future could influence the Indian economy by disrupting communications and making travel more difficult.
-Resulting political tensions could create a greater perception that investments in companies with Indian operations involve a high degree of risk, and that there is a risk of disruption of services provided by companies with Indian operations, which could have a material adverse effect on our share price and/or the market for our services.
+In August 2024, there was an uprising in Bangladesh that toppled the government, which has come under interim rule.
+There have also been growing tensions along the eastern border of India.
+Military activity, terrorist attacks and other unrest in the future could adversely impact the Indian economy.
+Any of the foregoing could also create a perception that investments in companies with Indian operations involve a high degree of risk or that there is a risk of disruption of services provided by companies with Indian operations, which could have a material adverse effect on our share price and/or the market for our services.
 Furthermore, if India or bordering countries were to become engaged in armed hostilities, particularly hostilities that were protracted or involved the threat or use of nuclear weapons, we might not be able to continue our operations.
 We generally do not have insurance for losses and interruptions caused by terrorist attacks, military conflicts and wars.

 Capital Markets1 | 2.3%